His years spent as an assistant interior designer, specialising in lighting, changed the way Antony approached photography.

 Antony's approach to making a photograph is deliberate and precise, manipulating light to capture as much of the final image on the sensor as possible.
 He is not one to "fix it in post".

 His skill set has to be versatile to exist in a small market.
-He has photographed portraits of heads-of-state, corporate figures, brides, newborns, landscapes, products ranging from cosmetics to engineering equipment, gourmet food, glamour and architecture, but his primary focus has always been on fashion, advertising and editorial work, which he captures with a unique Caribbean perspective.
+He has photographed portraits of heads-of-state, corporate figures, brides, newborns, landscapes, products ranging from cosmetics to engineering equipment, gourmet food, glamour and architecture, but his primary focus has always been on advertising portraiture and editorial work, which he captures with a unique perspective.

 Scully's work can be seen in print publications and on billboards and has been exhibited in Trinidad & Tobago, New York and London.